armon/bloomd_ring/docs/vnode.md

 flush them all. `done` should only be returned if all slices were flushed.
 Otherwise an appropriate error should be returned.

-It is possible for FilterName to be specified as `all`.
+It is possible for FilterName to be specified as `undefined`.
 In this case, the vnode should issue a flush with no filter to the local bloomd instnace, and thus cause all the filters to be flushed.